loopbackio/strong-soap/Readme.md

 _Note_: Optional dependency 'ursa' is required to be installed succefully when WSSecurityCert is used.

 ## Handling XML Attributes, Value and XML (wsdlOptions).
-Sometimes it is necessary to override the default behaviour of `node-soap` in order to deal with the special requirements of your code base or a third library you use.
+Sometimes it is necessary to override the default behaviour of `strong-soap` in order to deal with the special requirements of your code base or a third library you use.
 Therefore you can use the `wsdlOptions` Object, which is passed in the `#createClient()` method and could have any (or all) of the following contents:
 ```javascript